Two ex-Proud Boys leaders get some of longest sentences in Jan. 6 Capitol attack

 Rehl sobbed as he told the judge he deeply regretted being at the Capitol that day.
 “I’m done with all of it, done peddling lies for other people who don’t care about me,” Rehl said.
 “Politicians started spreading lies about the election, and I fell for it hook, line and sinker."

+Defense attorney Norman Pattis, who represents Biggs and Rehl, said they are “misguided patriots,” not terrorists, and said long sentences would fuel division.

-His defense attorney argued that Rehl and others who rioted at the Capitol that day were following Trump's urging, and genuinely believed that something was fundamentally wrong with the election when they took to the streets.
-“What they’re guilty of is believing the president who said the election was stolen from him,” Norm Pattis said.
+Rehl and others who rioted at the Capitol that day were following Trump's urging, and genuinely believed that something was fundamentally wrong with the election when they took to the streets, he said.
+“What they’re guilty of is believing the president who said the election was stolen from him,” Pattis said.

 Kelly acknowledged that was a factor, but a “very modest one.”